-When the decision has been taken to exclude a pupil, this will result in a standard letter being sent to parents and guardians, by the Head.
+When the decision has been taken to exclude a pupil, this will result in a standard letter being sent to parents and guardians, by the Deputy Head Pastoral or Head Teacher.
 The letter will state the seriousness of the poor behaviour, the reasons behind the exclusion and an explanation of the Whole School Policy on Disciplinary Exclusion.
 There are three types of exclusion: